 Since the electronics are sealed within the sensor housing, we have added an "On/Off" switch to the unit for your convenience.
 If you are not using the sensor, simply leave the button in the off position to preserve battery life.
 If the sensor needs to be reset for any reason, you can simply cycle the power by turning the switch to the "Off" position and waiting 30 seconds before powering back on.

 MOUNTING THE SENSOR

-Monnit wireless temperature sensors monitor the ambient temperature around the sensor.
 Monnit wireless sensors feature mounting flanges and can be attached to most surfaces using the included mounting screws or double-sided tape.
+The sensor should be mounted directly on the door, gate, etc. being monitored.